Nadima Storybook for Children: An Adventure for Safety and Hope (available only in Chinese)

 Audio Experience: Could you ever imagine it was you having to flee?

-“Nadima” is an audio journey imitating the experiences of a South Sudanese refugee fleeing home to Uganda.
-You can experience how refugees be frightened by sound of wars, crying of victims or even a piece of silence during the painful journey, and the joy of restoring hope by safe shelter.
+The audio journey of “Nadima” imitates the experiences of a South Sudanese refugee fleeing home to Uganda.
+You can experience how refugees are frightened by the sound of wars, crying of victims or even a piece of silence during the challenging journey, and the joy of restoring hope by safe shelter.